Kailash-Sankar/study_notes/python.md

   - `fh.close()` : to close the file.
   - for traversing we can also use `for line in fh`
   - With open(<file_name>) as f:
-    - When using with, we don't need to close the file, it will do automatically even if any exception occurs.
+    - When using with, we don't need to close the file, it will do so automatically even if any exception occurs.
 * Iterator
   - An object that can be iterated.
   - `__iter__` returns iterator object.